Career-shaping work experience in the heart of Ireland.

-Whether working with an Irish football team, a large multinational organization, or a local refugee center, you will get practical experience in your field, all the while taking advantage of living a cities know for its heritage and hedonism.
-During our Intern in Dublin program, you can choose from our summer intern and year-round intern options.
-We’ll match you with an internship that fits your goals and interests.
+Whether working with an Irish football team, a large multinational organization, or a local refugee center, you’ll get practical experience in your field, all the while taking advantage of living in a city known for its heritage and hedonism.
+During our Intern in Dublin program, we’ll match you with an internship that fits your goals and interests.
 The summer intern option is a group experience that includes a robust orientation, group activities, and excursions.
 The year-round option encourages independence and allows you to focus on your internship.

 - New multicultural vibe in this up-and-coming city

 - Work experience alongside Irish and many other nationalities

 - Opportunity to develop an international network with professional contacts and references